Hitler's Last Days: Twilight of the Gods

-On 21 April, at one of his daily military conferences Hitler ordered German forces in the area of Berlin to counter-attack the two massive Russian armies now converging on the city and threatening to surround it.
-The northern attack was to be lead by General Steiner who had only two battalions of the 4th SS Police Division, brave and resourceful no doubt, but less than 10,000 men in total and with no heavy guns.
+On 21 April, at one of his daily military conferences Hitler ordered German forces in the area of Berlin to counterattack the two massive Russian armies now converging on the city and threatening to surround it.
+The northern attack was to be led by General Steiner who had only two battalions of the 4th SS Police Division, brave and resourceful no doubt, but less than 10,000 men in total and with no heavy guns.
 At the same time the hard-pressed 9th Army of General Heinrici in retreat for months and their morale shaken was expected to attack from the south.

 The idea that these two near-broken armies were expected to repel Russian forces almost ten times their size was sheer fantasy but even so when Hitler learned that General Steiner instead of attacking had withdrawn his troops away from the city he went into an uncontrollable rage.
 It was a betrayal he screamed, if it was then it would be just the first of many.

 The Bunker, as its name implies was a predominantly subterranean structure located 8.2 metres beneath the surface of the Reich Chancellery Garden.
 It was built on two levels and was protected by concrete walls 4 metres thick.
 Stairs linked the two levels and there were around 30 rooms connected by corridors to the main meeting areas.

 In the lower level were Hitler’s personal quarters (Eva Braun had her own separate room).
 The Fuhrer’s personal physician was also located nearby, as was the main communications room and the offices of Joseph Goebbels and Martin Bormann.
 Guards were posted at every entrance.